 EPSRC held a town meeting on 21 August 2019 to engage with business, academia and government on the progress of the NQCC programme, and enable networking with peers.
 The slides presented at the town meeting (PDF) are available.

 If you have a question or require further information about the NQCC, please read the Frequently Asked Questions (FAQ) document (PDF) to see if your question if covered.
-If your question is not covered by this, please submit your question using the online form.
+If your question is not covered by this, please email your question to the NQCC Leadership team at NQCCLeadership@epsrc.ukri.org.